 ΔA/Δt = 1 km2 s–1, so (1/A)(ΔA/Δt) = [1/(104 km2)](1 km2 s–1) = 10–4 s–1.

 Suppose that an air parcel has a area of 10,000 km2 and has a divergence of –10–4 s–1.
-What is the fractional change in area per second?
+Is the air parcel growing or shrinking?

 Click for answer.